 If a trial court denies a petition for post-conviction relief, a defendant can appeal the denial to the court of appeals.
 The process then proceeds like a direct appeal.

 A direct appeal challenges a conviction based on errors at trial.
 A Post-Conviction Petition challenges a conviction because critical evidence was not in the record at trial.
-Because Appeal and Post-Conviction attack the conviction from different angles, they should be pursued simultaneously.
-Also, an appeal can take 9 – 12 months to resolve and a Post-Conviction Petition must be filed within 12 months of the Notice of Appeal.
-If post-conviction remedies are not timely investigated, time may run out.
+If the trial court denies boned, a Motion can be filed with the Court of Appeals.